 HTML semantic tags are used to improve accessibility, which helps search engines to get a better understanding of your content.

-The <header> tag is a semantic element used to define the introductory content of a webpage.
+The header tag in HTML is a semantic element used to define the introductory content of a webpage.
 It contains the headings, logos, navigation menus, or other introductory information.
 You can use the <header> tag in the top section of a webpage.

 Become a Full-Stack Web Developer